-MakerLodge is a three-part extracurricular training program to teach making skills to MIT first year undergraduate students.
+MakerLodge is an extracurricular training program to teach making skills to MIT first year undergraduate students.
 The trainings are run by experienced students and include practice on several machines.

-You’ll get training and practice on one of the two sets of tools below and make a couple of small objects to take home.
+You’ll get training on one of the two sets of tools below and make a couple of small objects to take home.
+After that, you can come back to our spaces to work on your personal, class, or research projects during Open Hours!

 - Drill Press